 Sleep Apnea is a sleep disorder that affects thousands of individuals.
 Sleep disorders, such as sleep apnea, can cause interruption in your breathing throughout the night.
 Interruptions in your breathing during the night can range from five seconds to over a minute in length.
 Sleep apnea occurs when the soft tissues at the back of the throat collapse, limiting breathing.

-Green Gregson Family Dentistry in Metairie, LA, can diagnose and treat sleep apnea and can coordinate with your primary care physician or ear, nose, and throat (ENT) specialist in order to provide relief.
+Sleep apnea is a potentially serious condition that can have immediate and long-term health ramifications.
+Fortunately, Green Gregson Family Dentistry in Metairie, LA, can diagnose and treat sleep apnea.
+If necessary, our dentists can coordinate with your primary care physician or ear, nose, and throat (ENT) specialist in order to provide relief.

 Central sleep apnea is significantly less common and far more complex.
 It occurs when the brain does not properly regulate breathing during sleep, and requires the attention of a sleep specialist.

 Consequently, obstructing breathing and frequently causing the body to stir in order to breathe normally again.
 The body has a natural reflex to wake up and restore breathing, and these awakenings are so brief that they are typically not remembered.
 However, they are frequent enough to make one feel tired in spite of what was perceived to be a full night’s sleep.